 Cyber attacks can target both individuals and businesses, creating a variety of risks for those affected.
-Cyber attacks often result in additional expenses in order to address the breach, but they can also affect a company’s market value.
+These attacks often result in additional expenses in order to address the breach, but they can also affect a company’s market value.

 According to Strategy + Business, cyber attacks cost large companies an average of $600 million in equity value.
 Cyber attack victims can also suffer from identity theft, data loss, and a damaged reputation.